Table of Contents

 ISAs are some of the most popular savings vehicles here in the UK, and finding the best ISA rates for over 60s is something that could be of prime importance to many as they contemplate their retirements.
-But first, let’s recap on what an ISA is, which will help explain its popularity.
+But first, let’s recap what an ISA is, which will help explain its popularity.

-🤓 Can I do it myself? | Yes, you can, but you must be experienced |
+Can I invest in an ISA by myself?
+Yes, you can, but you must be experienced

-🔍 How to find the best ISA provider? | Find a provider who offers the best ISA rates for over 60s.
-The lowest cost option might not be the best one for you |
+How to find the best ISA provider?
+Find a provider who offers the best ISA rates for over 60s.
+The lowest-cost option might not be the best one for you

-👴 Can ISAS be passed on via inheritance? | Yes, they can |
+Can ISAs be passed on via inheritance?
+Yes, they can

 OPEN AN ISA ACCOUNT WITH MONEYFARM